ruxandraS/ruxandraS.github.io/portofolio.md

     <div class="dev-tool" style="background-color: #000066">
         <span> Krita </span>
     </div></div>
 2D game featuring an environmentally-aware character, storming the streets of Lisbon in the hunt for abandoned waste to recycle.
-Developed in a team of three as an assignment for my exchange course of Technology of Video Games as an Erasmus student.
+Developed in a team of three as an assignment for my exchange course of Technology of Video Games, during my Erasmus exchange studies at the University NOVA of Lisbon.

 <br>